Ralph Hauenstein: Awards

-Hauenstein was inducted into Omicron Delta Kappa - The National Leadership Honor Society as an honoris causa initiate at Grand Valley State University in 2012.
+Hauenstein was inducted into Omicron Delta Kappa honor society as an honoris causa initiate at Grand Valley State University in 2012.
 In 2013 he was honored with the Laurel Crowned Circle Award, the society's highest honor.

 Publications

 Hauenstein, along with Donald Markle, authored a book about his role in the Allied efforts during World War II.
 Intelligence Was My Line: Inside Eisenhower's Other Command was published in 2005 by Hippocrene Books.